 Reflections on Jozi Instagrams.

 I loved this exhibition.
 I loved looking at each image individually, and at all the images together.
-I loved meeting the Instagram photographers whose work I’ve been admiring on my iPad for the last several weeks. (@buka_andile, thanks for introducing me around.)
+I loved meeting the Instagram photographers whose work I’ve been admiring on my iPad for the last several weeks.
+(Thanks to Andile for introducing me around.)
 I loved that I was part of it all.

 The guy standing on the left is my new Instagram friend @btherad.